oublalkhalid/ICLR2025-AIS-VAE-Diffusion/_posts/2025-04-28-ais-vae-diffusion.md

 #   - make sure that TOC names match the actual section names
 #     for hyperlinks within the post to work correctly.
 #   - please use this format rather than manually creating a markdown table of contents.

+## Introduction

+Marginal likelihood estimation, also known as **evidence** in Bayesian statistics, plays a pivotal role in model selection, hyperparameter tuning, and Bayesian inference.
+Among the methods available, **Annealed Importance Sampling (AIS)** has stood out for its ability to provide unbiased estimates of the marginal likelihood.
+However, despite its success, AIS faces an important challenge: it relies on an extended target distribution that, while convenient, is suboptimal for minimizing the variance of the marginal likelihood estimate.

+A recent paper proposes a novel approach that improves AIS by leveraging recent advances in **score-based generative modeling (SGM)**.
+This improvement leads to an **optimal extended target distribution** for AIS, significantly reducing the variance of the marginal likelihood estimates.
+In this blog post, we’ll explore how this advancement works, explain its significance, and suggest demonstrating its effectiveness using **time series data** with **Variational Autoencoders (VAEs)**.

+## Understanding Annealed Importance Sampling (AIS)

+Before we dive into the details of the improvement, let’s first review how **Annealed Importance Sampling (AIS)** works.
+AIS is an approach to estimate the **marginal likelihood** in Bayesian models, particularly when the target posterior distribution is difficult to sample from directly.
+It works through the following steps:

+1. **Proposal Distribution**: AIS begins by constructing a proposal distribution using a **Markov chain**.
+The chain is initialized with an easy-to-sample distribution, then moves through a series of intermediate distributions that gradually transition from this initial distribution to the target posterior distribution.
+This process is referred to as **annealing**.

+2. **Importance Sampling (IS)**: At each step of the Markov chain, samples are reweighted using **importance sampling** to approximate the target distribution.
+While the intermediate steps provide a reasonable approximation of the target, calculating the full joint distribution over all steps is computationally expensive and impractical.

+3. **Extended Target Distribution**: To sidestep this issue, AIS introduces an **extended target distribution** that allows for a more manageable computation of the importance weights.
+This extended distribution ensures that when marginalizing over the entire chain, we retrieve the correct posterior distribution at the final step.

+## The Challenge: Suboptimal Extended Target Distribution

+While AIS has proven effective, the extended target distribution used in traditional AIS methods has been somewhat suboptimal.
+This inefficiency results in higher variance in the marginal likelihood estimate, which can degrade the accuracy and reliability of the estimation process.

+The issue lies in the fact that the extended target distribution, although convenient to compute, doesn't minimize the variance of the estimate as well as it could.
+As a result, AIS requires more samples to achieve an accurate estimate, leading to increased computational costs, especially for high-dimensional models.

+## A New Approach: Leveraging Score-Based Generative Models (SGM)

+In this paper, the authors propose an exciting new direction: leveraging **score-based generative models (SGM)** to improve the extended target distribution in AIS.
+Score-based generative models work by utilizing the gradient (or score) of the log-density of the target distribution to guide the sampling process.
+By integrating this idea into AIS, we can optimize the extended target distribution to **minimize the variance** in the marginal likelihood estimate.

+Here’s how this works in more detail:

+1. **Score-Based Modeling**: Instead of relying on the traditional extended target distribution, the authors propose using **differentiable models** to approximate the optimal extended target distribution.
+By using score-based methods, we can adjust the distribution to reduce variance without requiring a significant increase in computational cost.

+2. **Langevin and Hamiltonian Dynamics**: The approach also incorporates discretizations of **Langevin** and **Hamiltonian dynamics**, which are common in modern MCMC methods.
+These dynamics allow for more efficient sampling and are well-suited for optimization using score-based methods.

+3. **Differentiability**: The new procedure is differentiable, meaning it can be optimized using standard gradient-based methods.
+This makes it easier to integrate into existing machine learning frameworks and apply to a wide range of problems.

+## Demonstrating Effectiveness: Time Series Data with Variational Autoencoders (VAE)

+To demonstrate the effectiveness of this new approach, we propose applying it to **time series data** using a **Variational Autoencoder (VAE)**.
+VAEs are widely used in deep learning for generating complex data distributions, and they are particularly useful for tasks like **anomaly detection** and **forecasting** in time series.

+### Why Time Series Data and VAEs?

+Time series data, such as stock prices, weather patterns, or sensor readings, is inherently sequential and often exhibits complex dependencies over time.
+Estimating the marginal likelihood in models like VAEs can be challenging due to the complex posterior distributions involved.

+- **Marginal Likelihood Estimation in VAEs**: In VAEs, the marginal likelihood represents how well the model fits the observed data, and it's critical for model selection and hyperparameter tuning.
+However, calculating the marginal likelihood in VAEs is notoriously difficult, especially in high-dimensional settings.

+- **Using AIS in VAEs**: AIS can be applied in VAEs to estimate the marginal likelihood by using a sequence of distributions that smoothly transition from an easy-to-sample distribution to the posterior distribution.
+However, traditional AIS struggles with high variance in the marginal likelihood estimate due to the suboptimal extended target distribution.

+- **Time Series Data**: Time series data often has rich temporal structure, and using a VAE to model such data requires efficient sampling methods to estimate the marginal likelihood accurately.
+AIS with the improved extended target distribution, as proposed in this paper, can be used to address these challenges, leading to better estimates with fewer samples and less computational cost.

+## Conclusion: A Better AIS for Real-World Applications

+In summary, the new approach proposed in the paper significantly enhances **Annealed Importance Sampling (AIS)** by leveraging **score-based generative models (SGM)** to optimize the extended target distribution.
+This leads to more accurate and efficient marginal likelihood estimation with reduced variance.

+By demonstrating its effectiveness on **time series data** using **Variational Autoencoders (VAEs)**, we can showcase the practical advantages of this improvement.
+As machine learning continues to tackle more complex and high-dimensional problems, advancements like these will help ensure that classical methods like AIS remain powerful, efficient, and relevant in modern applications.

 toc:
   - name: Equations
   - name: Images and Figures